ellaprince90/ems-weather-impact/README.md

 # ems-weather-impact
-Analyzes historical EMS data to investigate how weather impacts the frequency of respiratory-related calls, including predictive modeling and visualizations.
+This project analyzes historical EMS data to investigate how extreme weather affects the frequency of respiratory-related emergency calls.
+Using NEMSIS data combined with NOAA weather records, the project explores patterns and builds predictive models to identify environmental conditions associated with increased call volume.
+Visualizations and analysis demonstrate insights that could inform EMS resource planning and public health preparedness.